2015 FIFA Women's World Cup: Host selection

 The bidding for each FIFA Women's World Cup typically includes hosting rights for the previous year's FIFA U-20 Women's World Cup (similar to the men's version, in which the host nation stages the Confederations Cup the year before).
 Bids for the tournament were required to be submitted by December 2010.
 Only two bids were submitted:

 Zimbabwe withdrew its bid on 1 March 2011.
 The country was seen as a long shot as its women's team was ranked 103rd in the world at the time of the bid and has never qualified for a Women's World Cup.
 There was also ongoing political and economic instability in the country.

 The selected host, Canada, had previously hosted FIFA tournaments including the 1987 FIFA U-16 World Championship, 2002 FIFA U-19 Women's World Championship, the 2007 FIFA U-20 World Cup, which set an attendance record for that tournament, and most recently the 2014 FIFA U-20 Women's World Cup.

 Qualification

 For 2015, the number of qualifying teams grew from 16 to 24 and scheduled matches increased from 32 to 52.
 On 11 June 2012, FIFA announced a change to the allocation of the qualifying berths for its continental confederations.
 The FIFA Executive Committee approved the following slot allocation and the distribution of eight new slots:

 After North Korea had several players test positive for performance-enhancing drugs during the 2011 FIFA Women's World Cup, FIFA banned the North Korean team from participating in the 2015 FIFA Women's World Cup in Canada.
 This was the first time a team had been banned from a Women's World Cup, and it was the first time since 1995 that North Korea did not participate in a Women's World Cup.

 Qualified teams

-The latest published FIFA Rankings prior to the tournament (March 2015) are shown in brackets.
+The latest published FIFA Rankings prior to the tournament (March 2015) are shown in parentheses.